The impact of memory on learning sequence-to-sequence tasks: Introduction

-Since all these works consider classification or regression, the aforementioned recent successes of neural networks on seq2seq tasks make it an important challenge to extend this approach to this domain, too.
+The aforementioned breakthroughs on seq2seq tasks make it an important challenge to extend the approach of studying learning in toy models to cover the realm seq2seq tasks.
 What are key properties of sequences, akin to the low intrinsic dimension of images, that need to be modelled?
-How do these properties interact with different neural network architectures?
+How do these properties interact with different machine learning methods like auto-regressive models and neural networks?

 Here, we make a first step in this direction by proposing to use a minimal, solvable latent variable model for time-series data that we call the stochastic switching Ornstein-Uhlenbeck process (SSOU).
 The input data consists of a sequence $\bx=(x_t)_{t=0}^T$, which depends on a latent, unobserved stochastic process $\bc = (c_t)_{t=0}^T$.
 The learning task is to reconstruct the unobserved sequence $\bc$ from the input sequence $\bx$, cf.~\cref{fig:dynamics}.
 The key data property we aim to describe and control is the \emph{memory} within the input sequence $\bx$.
 In the simplest scenario, the sequence~$x_t$ is memoryless: given the value of the present token $x_t$, the value of the next token $x_{t+1}$ is statistically dependent solely on $x_t$ but not on previous tokens~$x_{t'<t}$.
 Such a sequence can be described by a Markov process.
-By tuning the dynamics of the latent process $c_t$, we can control the memory of the sequence, \emph{i.e.}~we can increase the statistical dependence of future tokens on their full history $x_{t'<t}$ (we will introduce a precise, quantitative measure for the memory below).
+By tuning the dynamics of the latent process $c_t$, we can control the memory of the sequence, \emph{i.e.}~we can increase the statistical dependence of future tokens on their full history $x_{t'<t}$ (we introduce a precise, quantitative measure for the memory below).
 Adding memory thus makes the process non-Markovian and allows us to model richer statistical dependencies between tokens.
-At the same time, the presence of memory in a processes makes the mathematical analysis generally harder.
-Here, we use techniques introduced by Tucci~\emph{et. al.}~\cite{tucci2022modelling} to show that statistical properties of the model such as its correlation functions, can be computed exactly even in the non-Markovian case and give important insights into the performance of various students trained on the reconstruction task.
+At the same time, the presence of memory in a process makes the mathematical analysis generally harder.
+Our goal is to analyse how different neural network architectures -- auto-regressive (AR), convolutional (CNN), and recurrent (RNN) -- handle the memory when solving the seq2seq task~$\bx \to \bc$.